evert/evert.github.com/_posts/2015/2015-12-09-switching-to-linux.md

 Another drawback is that I thought that scrolling was not nearly as smooth as the Mac.
 Especially scrolling long-distances is frustrating.

+And lastly, the number one design flaw with this machine is the placement of the camera.
+Instead of being at the top as most laptops have, it's actually placed on the bottom left of the screen.

+This makes skyping extremely unflattering, an effect that's increased even more if you like skyping from the couch.
+This is such a deal-breaker for skype that I'll probably just start using my phone for this instead.

 Switching to KDE
 ----------------